-So, you have made the choice to try the alcohol-free life for a few days, weeks, months or longer.
+So, you have made the choice to try an alcohol-free life for a few days, weeks, months, or longer.
 Awesome!
 Now what?

 The reality of having a rewarding social life or having fun may seem next to impossible without drinking.
 I know this, I have been there.

 First and foremost, the key to success is knowing how to prepare, plan, execute and report your findings.
 It doesn’t have to be hard but will take some persistence on standing your ground.
-In fact, you may realize that you have been missing out on the best gift of all; presence.
+In fact, you may realize that you have been missing out on the best gift of all — awareness.

 It is amazing to see how you will show up, and by this, I don’t mean what you are wearing.
 I am referring to having your eyes opened to what is really going on around you and soaking in reality.
-Too often we neglect to enjoy our surroundings and experiences.
+We often neglect to enjoy our surroundings and experiences.

 To be present and remember every single second is KING!
 It will require some shifting of priorities and keeping your intentions front and center.
 I promise you, over time this becomes easier to do.

-Having a quality social life is important; I get it and agree wholeheartedly.
-But what is more important for the immediate time being is setting yourself up for success.
+Having a quality social life is important, I get it, and agree wholeheartedly.
+But what is more important is setting yourself up for success.
 This does not mean to be a hermit!
-You can absolutely have a great time and remain in full control.
+You can absolutely have a great time and remain confident with your decision to not drink.

-- PLAN: Know where you will be going, who will be there and what will be served, if possible.
+- PLAN: Know where you will be going, who will be there, and what will be served, if possible.
 Have a mental picture of what this looks like so you can plan your strategy.
+Decide beforehand what you might like to drink.
+Where are you going?
+What will be served?
+Can you bring your own drink?
 Make a decision before you leave the house on how long you plan to stay.
 Most times, you will find that leaving midway through might be best.
 Staying too long will only cause you to start judging others on their drinking patterns and there is no room for judgment.
-Bail out early if needed, trust me on this.
+Have a plan for the next day so you have something to look forward to, ie., the gym, early morning meeting, etc.

 - EXECUTE: Drive separately to the party, restaurant, or wherever the destination happens to be.
 If you feel uncomfortable at any time, you have the ability to make the decision to casually exit if you feel the need.
 Most times, you can pull this off without any of the guests noticing.
 If it’s a dinner party, muster up an excuse that you need to leave for an early morning meeting or perhaps an exercise commitment with a friend.
-Better yet, have actual plans for the next morning!
+By creating a plan ahead of time, executing on this will be much easier.

 - Avoid places and the people that are the main triggers for you.
 This could be your college haunt or the bowling alley where you met up with friends.
 Perhaps it’s the restaurant or bar that featured happy-hour with your favorite martinis.
 Don’t tempt yourself this early on.
 Having a plan is one thing, but being foolish is another.
 Know your cues and know your limits.
 This will become easier over time, but for now, it’s best to know your barriers on what you can handle.
 Remember, baby steps.